Tarsus Catalburun: Dog Breed Info, Pictures & Facts

 Does This Breed Get Along with Other Pets? 🐶 😽

-This all depends on how well trained and socialized he was as a pup.
+This all depends on how well-trained and socialized he was as a pup.
 If he was, he is a well-mannered doggy who will get along with other dogs and family pets.
 If not, he will struggle to live with other pets because he’ll see them as a threat.

 Yes, this is the same as any dog, but it is particularly true of protective dogs like this.
 So, it depends on his upbringing.

-He does have a high prey drive, so it’s best to keep him on a leash while out in public.
+He does have a high prey drive, so it is best to keep him on a leash while out in public.
 Although he will happily live with other pets and he’ll respect them as a pack member, any small animal outside of the family unit is fair game.
 He will chase them and being athletic and agile.
 Don’t be surprised if he comes back with a squirrel in his mouth.

 Things to Know When Owning a Tarsus Catalburun